 In addition, we will need to continue to improve our information technology infrastructure and our operational, financial and management systems and procedures.
 We have implemented many of these systems and procedures only recently, and they may not work as we expect or at all.
-If we grow in the future, additional headcount and capital investments will increase our costs, which will make it more difficult for us to address any future revenue shortfalls by reducing expenses in the short term.
+If we grow in the future, including as a result of any acquisitions, additional headcount and capital investments will increase our costs, which will make it more difficult for us to address any future revenue shortfalls by reducing expenses in the short term.
 However, to the extent we cannot scale our information technology infrastructure, we will continue to rely on manual processes that are costly, inefficient and subject to error.